DollaR84/weekday/weekday/doc/en/readme.md

 * NVDA+W: double-clicking pauses the countdown if it was running, or restores it back if it was paused;
 * NVDA+W: triple pressing stops the countdown;

+## Alarm mode
+The initial selection turns on the mode setting.
+It contains the following combinations:
+* NVDA+SHIFT+W: Switches settings units (hours, minutes, seconds);
+* NVDA+W: A single press switches the time selection for installation, for hours in steps of 1 hour, for minutes and seconds - in steps of 5 units;
+* NVDA+W: double click sets the selected time;
+* NVDA+W: triple pressing starts the alarm;

+When running, the following combinations:
+* NVDA+W: a single press tells you how much time is left until the appointed time;
+* NVDA+W: triple pressing stops the alarm;

 ## Time signal mode
 * NVDA+W: switches the signal period time (60, 30, 15, 0) minutes.
 Default 0 - signal disabled;

 ##List of changes:

+###Version 0.5.0

+* added alarm mode;

 ###Version 0.4.5